System optimizations for serving

 Watch the nvtop output as you run this test!
 (Take a screenshot!)

 This time, we should see that our model is fully utilizing the GPU (that’s good!)
-And, our inference performance is much better than the PyTorch model with Python backend could achieve with concurrency 8.
+And, our system performance is much better than the PyTorch model with Python backend could achieve with concurrency 8.
+We still have very little queuing delay.

 There’s one more issue we should address: our ONNX model doesn’t directly work with our Flask server now, because the inputs and outputs are different.
 The ONNX model expects a pre-processed array, and returns a list of class probabilities.